Families of Israeli hostages face an ‘excruciating’ wait for news after Israel and Hamas strike deal – KION546

 Tel Aviv (CNN) — After enduring nearly seven weeks of uncertainty about the fate of family members kidnapped by Hamas, relatives of hostages were left with hope and a new set of anxieties after Israel and the militant group reached a breakthrough deal on Tuesday that will see a four-day humanitarian pause to allow the release of at least 50 Israeli women and children.

+She would have turned nine on November 17 while in captivity, the single parent, whose wife died of cancer, previously told CNN.

+While reasonably hopeful that Emily might be among those that will be released, he told CNN on Wednesday that he has heard nothing from the government about her whereabouts or condition.
+Nor has there been any proof of life, and he worries she might have been psychologically traumatized by what she has endured.

-One family told CNN they face a “terrible week” ahead as they wait to learn whether their loved ones will be among the hostages released.
+Another family told CNN they face a “terrible week” ahead as they wait to learn whether their loved one will be among the hostages released.
 “My family, like all the other families, is going to go through a terrible week.
 We don’t know if my cousin is going to be amongst those released in this round,” Maya Roman, the cousin of a female hostage, told CNN.

 “As it seems, we’re going to have to wait and see every day who are going to be released the following day and that’s going to be extremely hard,” Roman continued, adding it’s causing a lot of tensions among the different families.

-Note: CLARIFICATION: This story has been updated to clarify Qadura Fares’ title.